codingforeveryone/READMEs/programmer-skills/markdown-cheat-sheet.md

 [![Join the chat at https://gitter.im/codingforeveryone/READMEs](https://badges.gitter.im/codingforeveryone/READMEs.svg)](https://gitter.im/codingforeveryone/READMEs?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This is a simple tutorial  to provide a refresher to Markdown and a reference to the most frequently used sintax.
+This is a simple tutorial  to provide a refresher to Markdown and a reference to the most frequently used syntax.
 Here there is a short [interactive markdown tutorial](http://markdowntutorial.com/) to try.
-This is a link to [John Gruber site](https://daringfireball.net/projects/markdown/syntax), the creator of markdown, for a more exaustive list of the sintax.
+This is a link to [John Gruber site](https://daringfireball.net/projects/markdown/syntax), the creator of markdown, for a more exhaustive list of the syntax.
-Below you can find a small cheat sheet with some sintax present in the interactive tutorial, for quick reference.
+Below you can find a small cheat sheet with some syntax present in the interactive tutorial, for quick reference.

 ##### Further text formatting
 If you want to achieve some effects that are not covered by basic Markdown syntax, you can **embed standard html tags** in Markdown and use inline css.